 Budget Question

 If there is a balance left in the budget we have three options.
-We can let it go, use it for a project, or encumber it.
-Kelly suggests waiting until she attends the Selectmen’s meeting next week where she will let them know we have this balance.
-Ken suggests that if the Selectmen do not want to proceed with the timber harvest at the Sawyer property we should suggest using these funds for resolving the boundary issues.
+We can let it go, use it for a project before year end, or encumber it if we have a contract to do specific work.
+Kelly suggests waiting until she attends the Selectmen’s meeting next week where she will let them know we have a balance in the Professional Services line that could be put toward the expense of a surveyor and possible legal costs to resolve the boundary line issue for the Sawyer’s Ferry lot.

 Boundary Signs

-Kelly suggested paying Chris Kane to put up Conservation Boundary signs on the properties that he is monitoring since he already knows the boundaries.
-We could pay him for this extra work out of the Professional Services line.
+Kelly suggested paying Chris Kane to put up Conservation Easement Boundary signs on the properties that he is monitoring since he already knows the boundaries.
+We could pay him for this extra work out of the Professional Services line next year.
 Kelly suggested prioritizing properties and starting with Riverland since this is a high use area.
 Ken stated that we should talk to the land owners before putting up signs in case the easement does not have sign posting as a right.

 Winter Plans

 Ken confirmed that he will remain Chair of the Commission with help from Kelly as he will attend by ZOOM from Florida this winter.
-Teresa will continue to check the mailbox.
+Teresa will continue to check the mailbox and email.

-Ken suggested that we plan an outing this winter such as a snowshoe hike on one of the properties.
+Ken suggested that we consider an outing this winter such as a snowshoe hike on one of the properties.

-Next meeting will be Monday November 9, 2020
+Next meeting will be Monday November 9, 2020 at 7 pm, by Zoom, phone or in person at Meeting House.

 Ken moved to adjourn the meeting and Kelly seconded.
 Meeting adjourned at 8:22pm.